Generalized Neutrino Equations: Introduction

 \section{Introduction}

-Recently Gersten~\cite{Ger} proposed a method for derivations of massless equations of arbitrary-spin particles.
-In fact, his method is related to the van der Waerden-Sakurai~\cite{Sak} discussion of obtaining the massive Dirac equation.
-I commented the derivation of Maxwell equations~[1a]\footnote{In fact, the $S=1$ equations.} in~\cite{dvo1} and showed that the method is rather ambigious because instead of free-space Maxwell equations one can obtain {\it generalized} $S=1$ equations, which connect the antisymmetric tensor field with additional scalar fields.
+Gersten~\cite{Ger} proposed a method for derivations of massless equations of arbitrary-spin particles.
+In fact, his method is related to the van der Waerden-Sakurai~\cite{Sak} procedure for the derivation of the massive Dirac equation.
+I commented the derivation of Maxwell equations~[1a]\footnote{In fact, the $S=1$ quantum equations.} in~\cite{dvo1}.
+Then, I showed that the method is rather ambigious because instead of free-space Maxwell equations one can obtain {\it generalized} $S=1$ equations, which connect the antisymmetric tensor field with additional scalar fields.
 The problem of physical significance of additional scalar chi-fields should be solved, of course, by experiment.

 In the present article I apply the van der Waerden-Sakurai-Gersten procedure to the spin-1/2 fields.
 As a result one obtains equations which {\it generalize} the well-known Weyl equations.
 However, these equations are known for a long time~\cite{antec}.
-Recently, Raspini~\cite{Rasp1,Rasp2,Rasp3,Rasp4,Rasp5} analized them again in detail.
+Raspini~\cite{Rasp1,Rasp2,Rasp3,Rasp4,Rasp5} analized them again in detail.
 I add some comments on physical contents of the generalized spin-1/2 equations.